JohnLCaron/rlauxe/docs/SamplePopulations.md

 An attacker could falsely claim hasSingleCardStyle=false; could we detect that?

-### Contest is missing for Polling
+### Contest is missing in the MVR for Polling

-Suppose each precinct has one CardStyle, and each precinct stores its own ballot.
+Suppose each precinct has one CardStyle, and each precinct stores its own ballots, and we are doing a Polling audit.
-You hand count each ballot, but keep all cards for one ballot in the same ballot envelope.
+You hand count the ballots, and keep all cards for a ballot in the same ballot envelope.
 Then it doesnt matter how many cards are in the ballot.
-Since we know the exact contests on all cards, we have hasStyle = true.
+Since we know the exact contests on all cards, we have hasSingleCardStyle = true.
 The contest audit can sample only from the populations that contain the contest, and Npop = Nc.

 Suppose you audit a ballot that turns out not to have that contest?
-Seems like its a 0, not a 0.5, when hasStyle = true.
+Seems like mvr_assort should be 0, not a 0.5, when hasSingleCardStyle = true.
 `if (!cvr.hasContest(info.id)) return if (hasStyle) 0.0 else 0.5`
-Thats in the code for ClcaAssorter, but not for the primitive assorters.
+is in the code for ClcaAssorter, but not for the primitive assorters.

-If in the same scenario, but with the cards seperated, we have the example of MoreStyle section 5.
+If in the same scenario, but with the cards separated (the example of MoreStyle section 5).
-Each ballot puts n cards in the pile, and the card's pcontests = BallotStyle, and hasStyle = false.
+Each ballot puts n seperate cards in the pile, and hasSingleCardStyle = false.
-We expect to see (n-1)/n cards without the contest, and 1/n with the contest, so we cant tolerate setting assort = 0 when mvr doesnt have the contest, since that will happen a lot.
+We expect to see (n-1)/n cards without the contest, and 1/n with the contest, so we cant tolerate setting mvr_assort = 0 when mvr doesnt have the contest, since that will happen a lot.
+We need to set it to 0.5.

-It seems that using population.exactContests might help this problem?
+So we need to set mvr_assort based on hasSingleCardStyle, just as with CLCA and OneAudit.

 ## What about Ncast and Nphantom?

 When hasStyles = true, we can count the cards and see how many each contest has.
 Use that as Ncast, then add phantoms as needed.

-When hasStyles = false, where so we get Ncast?
+When hasStyles = false, where do we get Ncast?
 If the populations all have vote totals that include undervotes, we can get Ncast from them.
 Otherwise we have to assume that both Nc and Ncast are given by the EA.

 # Claims

-The card manifest must have Nc cards; add phantoms until you do.
+**failNc claim** The card manifest must have Nc cards; add phantoms until you do.
 Sample over those Npop > Nc cards, and if you find an MVR that doesnt contain the contest, give it an assort value of 0.
 That ensures that you cant fool the audit by adding bogus CVRs.
 You have to point to enough legitimate mvrs to pass the statistical test.
 Call this claim the "failNc claim".

-**The reported margin**.
+**failMargin claim**.
 The reported margin is (nwinners - nlosers) / N, where N = Nc is the trusted upper limit, or Npop (see below).
 For CLCA we can read the CVRs and verify there are nwinners and nlosers, ie the vote totals from the CVRs match the reported contest totals.
 When auditing, if not enough CVRs match MVRs that have the contest, then the audit will fail due to the failNc claim.
 Claim that one cant manipulate the margin because of this = "failMargin claim".

-**Clca noerror**.
+**failNoerror claim**.
 When an MVR matches the card, you get a clca assort value of

     noerror = 1.0 / (2.0 - margin / assorter.upperBound()).
     (reportedMargin or dilutedMargin?
 Jeesh.)